AlexK0/kotlin-daemonology-notes/README.md

 ### IDE as a client and Kotlin daemon as a server

+In this case IDE with the debugger client connects to Kotlin daemon JVM server.

 1) Prepare a debug configuration in IDE, it should look like that:
    ![debug configuration](resources/img_debug_client_config.png)
 2) Before continuing make sure, that there are no available [Kotlin daemons](#daemons).